Donate

 The specific research finding forming the basis of the dissemination work must have been published in a peer reviewed journal prior to applying to the scheme and must have been funded by their MRC or Medical Research Foundation grant.
 The MRC or Medical Research Foundation funding supporting the research should be acknowledged in the publication.

-Only one renewal application will be accepted per applicant per funding round, though individuals can hold more than one Medical Research Foundation grant at any one time.
+Only one application will be accepted per applicant per funding round, though individuals can hold more than one Medical Research Foundation grant at any one time.

 Applicants who had their eligibility for a renewal award confirmed in a previous round but did not apply should contact the Medical Research Foundation Research Team to check whether they are eligible to apply for this round.